bbauska/Anti-Project2025/anti.md

 Russia in 2016 and beyond: Project 2025 asserts that “A department that has twice engaged in covert domestic election interference and propaganda operations—the Russian collusion hoax in 2016 and the Hunter Biden laptop suppression in 2020—is a threat to the Republic.”
 This directive is expressly an afternoon of inauguration priority.
 [DOJ Project 2025, p.
-557, accessed 6/24/2025]
+557, accessed 6/24/2025]</li>

-29
+<p>Project 2025 reexamines the long-standing policy to limit political interference in DOJ’s
-Project 2025 reexamines the long-standing policy to limit political interference in DOJ’s investigations and prosecutions that is policed by an MOU that only the White House Counsel and the Attorney General or Deputy Attorney Generalcommunicate with each other, and not other White House officials.
+investigations and prosecutions that is policed by an MOU that only the White House Counsel and the Attorney General or Deputy Attorney Generalcommunicate with each other, and not other White House officials.
 “The Office of White House Counsel also serves as the primary gateway for